nogaems/proxybroker/README.md

 # that is because it's already in use and will be automatically freed after specified 30 seconds run out

 ```
+And last but not least, internal state of the service is stored using `Redis`, so it is both in-memory while working and automatically gets restored from disk across restarts.